-Operational problems with our manufacturing equipment could result in the personal injury to or death of workers, the loss of production equipment, damage to manufacturing facilities, monetary losses, delays and unanticipated fluctuations in production.
+Equipment malfunctions could cause worker injuries, equipment loss, facility damage, financial losses, and production disruptions.
 In addition, operational problems may result in environmental damage, administrative fines, increased insurance costs and potential legal liabilities.
 All of these operational problems could have a material adverse effect on our business, results of operations, cash flows, financial condition or prospects.

-We rely on third parties to manufacture chargers and charging poles and to build charging stations that are necessary for using our products.
-Our ability to market our products depends on the establishment of charging station networks that meet the needs of our products.
+Third parties manufacture essential chargers, poles, and stations for our products, upon which our marketing efforts depend.
 If any of the charging station networks are not compatible with our products and technologies, our sales could be adversely affected.
 The lack of a network or a compatible network could affect the implementation of our strategy and adversely affect our business and our operating results.